 How Does a Kitchen Composter Work?

-Around 30% of your kitchen waste can be diverted from landfill by using a kitchen composter.
+Around 30% of your kitchen waste can be diverted from landfills by using a kitchen composter.

 The first thing to think about is space.
-If you have lots of room, or perhaps a utility room off your kitchen that leads into the garden, you can afford to look at a larger compost bin.
-Bear in mind though that the larger the bin the longer it will be left between emptying and this could mean it starts to smell.
+If you have lots of room, or perhaps a utility room of your kitchen that leads into the garden, you can afford to look at a larger compost bin.
+Bear in mind though that the larger the bin, the longer it will be left between emptying and this could mean it starts to smell.

 If you’re struggling for space, or if you live in a condo or apartment, then a smaller compost bin or caddy will work well.
-You should look at bins that fit under counters or hook on the inside of cupboard doors so they don’t take up too much space.
-Obviously, these will need emptying more regularly but if you are living alone or just cohabiting you won’t be producing too much waste.
+You should look at bins that fit under counters or hook on the inside of cupboard doors, so they don’t take up too much space.
+Obviously, these will need emptying more regularly, but if you’re living alone or just cohabiting, you won’t be producing too much waste.